0xWDG/OSLogViewer/README.md

   - Improved support for dark mode.
   - Colors are more similar to Xcode's console.
   - Added support for exporting logs.
+- 1.0.2
+  - Fixed OSLogViewer on Mac not displaying correctly.

 ## Contact